normid291/Linux-System-Dashboard-Tracker/README.md

 - Bash (the shell itself)
 - Standard tools: `df`, `free`, `uptime`, `ps`, `ip`, `awk`

-Works on virtually any Linux distro — Ubuntu, Debian, Amazon Linux, etc. Some sections (like Temperature) may show "not available" on cloud VMs, since virtual servers often don't expose hardware sensors — that's expected, not a bug.
+Works on virtually any Linux distro; Ubuntu, Debian, Amazon Linux, etc. Some sections (like Temperature) may show "not available" on cloud VMs, since virtual servers often don't expose hardware sensors — that's expected, not a bug.

 ## Why It's Built This Way (for anyone learning Bash/Linux)